 It is not very well known that Goa is home to many prominent and ancient temples like the Mangeshi Temple.
 Before the Portuguese came, Goa was home to Saraswat Brahmins and the temples of their deities.
 As Portuguese took over and started pushing religious conversions, some percentage of the population converted while the others moved to areas that were yet to come under Portuguese.
 When the moved they took their deities along with them.
 This is how most temples today are found in the Ponda district of Goa.
 That came under Portuguese much later.
 And by then they had become more accepting of the other religions.

-I visited Mangeshi temple for the first time last year when I was the Deccan Odyssey trip.
+I visited the temple for the first time last year when I was the Deccan Odyssey trip.
 I found the architecture of the temple intriguing.
 First of all, I had never seen a blue temple, a color that we do not associate with Hindu temples.
-But then it is the color of presiding deity – Shiva.
-Second, there was a huge pillar like structure in front of the temple that was too huge for a Dhwajastambh or flagstaff.
-I wondered what it was and was informed it is the deep stambh or a pillar to light lamps in the evening.
+But then it is the color of the presiding deity – Shiva.
+Second, there was a huge pillar-like structure in front of the temple that was too huge for a Dhwajastambh or Flagstaff.
+I wondered what it was and was informed it is the deep Stambh or a pillar to light lamps in the evening.
 Now I am not sure if it is still used for that purpose.
 I could see no signs of oil lamps like soot or oil stains, but if it was used, I am sure it would look beautiful.

-Non-Saraswats are not allowed inside the temple.
+Non-Saraswats are not allowed inside the Garbhagriha or the sanctum sanctorum of the temple.
 You can look at the deity from the distance that is all in silver and beautifully carved and maintained absolutely neatly and cleanly.

 Temples can be a documentation of the cultural and anthropological history of the region if we can study them.

-Recommend you read following places to visit in Goa beyond the beaches on my travel blog.
+Recommend you read the following places to visit in Goa beyond the beaches on my travel blog.